nisha589/Project/README.md

 # Project
-Travel Seekers is a responsive travel booking website developed using HTML5, CSS3, and JavaScript.
-It allows users to explore travel destinations, view travel packages, and book tickets easily through a user-friendly interface.
+Kids Learning Quiz Game is an interactive educational web game developed using HTML, CSS, and JavaScript.
+It helps children learn basic knowledge such as math, colors, animals, and general questions in a fun and engaging way.
+The game includes multiple-choice questions, instant feedback, and a score system to make learning enjoyable.